k-b-e-m/Shogi/src/test/TestList.md

   **Done**
+* [OK] When Rick moves a pawn that puts his king in check, the move is not allowed and gets status "Move_Puts_Yourself_In_Check"
 * [OK] the Rook can not move through other pieces
 * [OK] the Rook cannot move through other pieces
 * [OK] When Morty is in check and moves his king out of check, the move is allowed and the king is moved.